Moissanite Ring vs Diamond Ring Cost

 No Mining Costs

-Mining diamonds involves high labor, land, and environmental costs.
+- Mining diamonds involves high environmental and labor costs

 Predictable Manufacturing